SeleniumHQ/www.seleniumhq.org/src/main/rst/06_test_design_considerations.rst

 Testing Dynamic Elements
 ~~~~~~~~~~~~~~~~~~~~~~~~
-Dynamic content is a set of page elements whose identifiers, that is,
-characteristics used to locate the element, vary with each different instance
+Every web page element has an identifier, a name that can be use to locate the
+element.
+These names can be static - for example, when you enter a search term
+into Google, the text field in which you type your query is always named 'q'.
+These names can also be dynamic - generated fresh, new, and unique for every
+instance of a web page.
+For example, some web servers might name a text entry
+field 'q1' on the first instance of a page, and 'q2' on the next instance of the
+same page, etc.  This means your test script could be looking at a different field
-of the page that contains them.
-This is usually on a result page of some
+name every time you run the script.
+Dynamic names are usually on a result page
-given function.
+of some given function.

 An example would be a result set of data returned to the user.
 Suppose each
 data result, in, say for example a list of documents, had a unique identifier